GerritCodeReview/homepage/pages/gerrit/dev-design.md

 ## Internationalization and Localization

-As a source code review system for open source projects, where the commonly preferred language for communication is typically English, Gerrit does not make internationalization or localization a priority.
+As a source code review system for open-source projects, where the commonly preferred language for communication is typically English, Gerrit does not make internationalization or localization a priority.